NoaWo/Flow-Free-Solver/README.md

   <img align="center" src="https://github.com/NoaWo/Flow-Game-Solver/assets/135462814/b2331871-489e-449e-9f9b-9e9e619725a3" width="397" />
 </p>

-The goal is connecting matching colors with a pipe to create a Flow.
+The goal is to connect matching colors with a pipe to create a Flow.

 To solve the puzzle, one needs to pair all colors, and cover the entire board, without pipes cross or overlap.